-What is Skin Tears?
+What are Skin Tears?

 - Skin tears are traumatic wounds that usually occur in fragile or vulnerable skin (e.g., in aged or very young skin) our skin becomes thin, fragile and easily to tears leading to breakdown and increasing risk for infection.

 - A recent study in Ontario suggests that over 20% of residents in long term care will develop a skin tear at any point of their stay.

 - They can be painful wounds, affecting quality of life, causing distress and increasing the chance of and long hospitalization stay.

 - There are a variety of factors leading to the development of this type of skin breakdown include blunt trauma, falls, poor handling, equipment injury or removal of adherent dressings.